dbyrdaquent/OfficeDocs-DeployOffice/DeployOffice/use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md

 ms.custom:
  - Ent_Office_ProPlus
  - seo-marvel-apr2020
-description: "Provides Office admins with information about how to install volume licensed versions of Project 2016 and Visio 2016 on the same computer with Office 365 ProPlus by using the Office Deployment Tool."
+description: Learn how to install volume licensed versions of Project 2016 and Visio 2016 on the same computer with Office 365 ProPlus by using the Office Deployment Tool.
 ---

 # Use the Office Deployment Tool to install volume licensed versions of Project 2016 and Visio 2016